Nifrec/snakes_spn/spn_case_study/experimental_design.md

 2. to 4.
 See `main_experiment.ipynb`.
     Variables $x_3$ and $x_4$ seem to have little effect, but $x_1$ and $x_2$ have strong effects.
+3. See 2.
+4. See 2.
+5. See `main_experiment.ipynb`.
+It seems to have little effect, as a result of earlier modelling choices.
+    That is, because:
+    * Conversion of GbPdn to Pdn occurs quickly, before much Gr* is formed.
+    * Lower doses of Gr* also have strong effects.
+    Well, it makes sense.
+You need a sufficient dose of Gr* to suppress Gba2.
+But a sufficient dose of Gr* would also already inhibit the inflammation!
+    (at least, in this model.)